TomatOrg/TomatoDotNet/README.md

   - The base classes are defined, no actual methods or attributes
 - Basic collections
   - Enumerators
-  - Basic generic List implementation
+  - Generic List implementation
 - Mostly implemented threading library
   - Interlocked class (missing some signatures)
   - WaitHandle with WaitEvent, Mutex, Semaphore
   - Thread class
   - Monitor support
     - no support for timeout
-- Support for Span
+- Support for Span and ReadOnlySpan
   - Only from array types, as void* is not valid

 ### Main missing features